 422 - Unprocessable Content

-HTTP 422 Unprocessable Content means the request syntax is valid but semantic validation fails for supplied instructions.
+HTTP 422 Unprocessable Content means the request is structurally valid, but the server rejects its semantic meaning or domain-rule combination.

 What Does Unprocessable Content Mean?